 I love writing stories that make people to think.
 To me, it’s encouraging to hear is when they’re talking about them; when they’re thinking about the story well after they’ve put down the book.

-Would you like to chat to the author while you’re reading?
+Would you like your questions answered while you’re reading?